AledPeart/cardiff_skateboard_club/README.md

 ### As the site owner I want
 * Be able to add, edit or delete products to keep the store updated
 * Ensure that only superusers are able to add, edit or delete products in order to maintain control of the items in the store
-* Be able to delete a users review in case it may be inappropriate or unfair.
+* Be able to edit or delete a users review in case it may be inappropriate or unfair.

 ## Design